Air Force Institute of Technology

-The Air Force Institute of Technology (AFIT) is a postgraduate institution and provider of professional and continuing education for the United States Armed Forces and is part of the United States Air Force.
-It is in Ohio at Wright-Patterson Air Force Base, near Dayton.
-AFIT is a component of the Air University and Air Education and Training Command.
+The Air Force Institute of Technology (AFIT) is a postgraduate institution and provider of professional and continuing education for the United States Armed Forces.
+It was founded in 1919 and is located at the Wright-Patterson Air Force Base, near Dayton, Ohio.
+AFIT is part of the United States Air Force's Air University and has been granting degrees since 1956.
+Its primary purpose is to provide specialized education to select officer and enlisted U.S. military personnel and civilian employees.